 Voters can relate to him

-Upon election in 2006 he was the first ever indigenous president of Bolivia, an almost unbelievable fact considering 92% of Bolivians identify themselves as having indigenous heritage.
-Much of his young adult life was spent lobbying for the rights of coca farmers and preaching socialist ideals.
-This makes him very identifiable to the working class indigenous who are Bolivia’s largest voting demographic.
+Upon election in 2006, he was the first ever indigenous president of Bolivia, an amazing fact considering 62% of Bolivians identify as indigenous.
+Much of his young adult life was spent lobbying for the rights of coca farmers and preaching socialist ideals which makes him identifiable to working class indigenous who are Bolivia’s largest voting demographic.

 He helps the poor

 True to his socialist ideologies, Morales has invested Bolivia’s new-found wealth in programs benefiting the countries poorest citizens.
 Massive amounts of money have been poured into health, education, housing and welfare, while his new Mi Teleferico project (a cable car system) provides the mostly poor Aymara citizens of El Alto with easy access to their workplaces in the neighboring city of La Paz.
 All this is in stark contrast to previous presidents who were largely perceived to be in favor of supporting big business at the cost of the poor.

 Under Evo, Bolivia has for the first time experienced (relative) political stability.
 Until now, 36 of the last 83 Bolivian governments since independence have lasted for less than one year.
 Not to mention the 70’s when Bolivian politics were nothing more than a long string of coups and military dictatorships.
 The fact that we now have one person leading a stable country for eight years would have been unimaginable not so long ago.

 So having said all that, 39% of Bolivians don’t think he is the right man for the job.
 What do his opponents have against him?

 He cheated his way into a third term; kind of